LukeThornton92/Milestone-Project-2-C4/README.md

 ## **Future-Enhancements**

 The following is a list of future enhancements that I would like to implement given more time and/or knowledge.

+- The Tetris element, starting out my main goal was to get this site fully functioning and bug free which I am happy I achieved, but to really make this project stand out and to warrant it being online I wanted to bring a new idea to a classic.
+Due to numerous issues that I simply do not have the skills to resolve in the time frame I have, I had to scrap.

 - A change in theme, as shown in my initial wireframes I was interested in the idea of changing the overall theme depending on the users preference.
 This would include the background image them being selected from a number of natural scenes and the colour of the tiles being selected from a colour wheel from the rules/settings menu.